Dedicated to Advancing Better Science

 Sarah Pagni, Ph.D.

 At Tufts, Dr. Pagni collaborates with pre- and post-doctoral students, faculty, and staff on study design and statistical analysis on research projects from a variety of fields including public health, dental education, periodontology, and cancer biology.
+She is the course director for 3 post-graduate biostatistics courses and guest lectures on topics in microbiology, biostatistics, and study design.
 She serves as a peer reviewer and statistical reviewer for several dental journals.

 Woojung Shin, Ph.D.